 “It’s very simple, straight forward, and tastes good.
 It makes my life easier.”

-Andy’s zeal for trying new things is what keeps him active too.
-He believes in finding activities you enjoy to keep you motivated and to not be afraid of trying new things.
+My zeal for trying new things is what keeps me active too.
+I believe in finding activities I enjoy to keep me motivated and to not be afraid of trying new things.

 “I just like to switch things up all the way.
 I just like to do that so if somebody comes to me and is like ‘Hey, I want to try this,’ I'm not dumbfounded.
 I can be a lot more specific.